 As we progress through the season, we’ll see lower owned players start to come to light that are a differential from the more popular picks.

-Each week, I’ll take a look a few players to consider who may make the difference for you if you choose to draft them into your FPL team.
+Each week, I’ll take a look a few FPL players to consider who may make the difference for you if you choose to draft them in.